 Technology innovation will be a key driver of the offshore wind boom.

 The report highlights upcoming innovations that will enable sector development, including next generation wind turbines with larger blades, and floating turbines, which will open up new markets in deeper waters.
 These advancements, combined with other sector developments, will reduce average costs for electricity generated by offshore wind farms by 57 per cent over time – from USD 170 per megawatt hour (MWh) in 2015 to USD 74 per MWh in 2045.

 “The potential for offshore wind is enormous, but to realise it, governments must support technology innovation, and implement mechanisms to reduce technical risk and finance costs,” said Stefen Gsaenger, Secretary-General of the World Wind Energy Association.
 “This report from IRENA helps lay the foundation for this needed action.”

-Innovation Outlook: Offshore Wind provides a set of recommendations for the effective implementation of policy mechanisms and incentive programmes that would allow offshore wind technology to realise its potential to decarbonise the energy market.
-Recommendations include provisioning targeted research and development funding and supporting information sharing and skills development, amongst other measures.
+Offshore Wind provides a set of recommendations.
+That’s for the effective implementation of policy mechanisms and incentive programs.
+Those that would allow offshore wind technology to realise its potential.
+Especially to decarbonize the energy market.
+Recommendations include provisioning targeted research and development funding.
+Also and supporting information sharing and skills development.
+That’s amongst other measures.

-The report is part of the Innovation Outlook series, which highlights innovations and future outlooks for various renewable energy technologies.
-Innovation Outlooks are also available for mini grids and advanced liquid biofuels.
+In addition, the report is also part of the Innovation Outlook series.
+One which highlights innovations and future outlooks for various renewable energy technologies.
+Innovation Outlooks are also available for mini grids.
+Finally and advanced liquid biofuels.